‘A Practical Guide to the Law of Gender Pay Gap Reporting’ by Harini Iyengar

 “This is an authoritative, accessible guide to gender pay gap reporting from one of the most experienced lawyers in the field.”

 – Brian Groom, Former business and employment editor at the Financial Times and editor of Scotland on Sunday

 “This is a rarity: a reference book brimming with passion and personality.
 An eye-opening and indispensable guide to equal pay law.”

 – Catherine Mayer, Author, journalist and co-founder of the Women’s Equality Party

 “This book manages the transition from detailed points of equality law to highly practical tips for employers.
 Where explanations are given, the keen descriptions allow the reader to easily visualise and follow the processes involved.
 It successfully argues the view that the legislation is only a starting point and that if an employer wishes to shift the dial then there is a lot more detail that must be measured, managed and changed.”

 – Anthony Horrigan, Chief Executive Officer at PayGaps.com

 ABOUT THE AUTHOR

-Outside her professional practice, Harini is an Independent Governor of London Metropolitan University, a National Spokesperson and elected Member of Policy Committee for the Women’s Equality Party, and the lone parent of three children.
+Outside her professional practice, Harini is an Independent Governor of London Metropolitan University.
+In 2015, she became a founding member of the Women’s Equality Party, and is now an elected National Spokesperson and Member of Policy Committee, who has stood for Parliament, the Greater London Assembly, Hackney Mayor and two local council seats.
+Harini is the lone parent of three children.